• Skip to primary navigation

 Unfortunately, manufacturers know that people on a gluten-free diet are desperate for foods that taste good and make them feel normal.
 Restaurants, too, know how desperate the gluten-free community is to eat out and feel normal.
 Such psychological factors influence how manufacturers and restaurants price their gluten-free foods.

-Plus, there’s less competition in the gluten-free space, so gluten-free consumers aren’t as price sensitive.
-When there’s only one gluten-free mac and cheese brand on the shelf, gluten-free consumers cannot shop for the best price; they take what they can get.
+Plus, there’s less competition in the gluten-free space, so gluten-free consumers aren’t as price-sensitive.
+When only one gluten-free mac and cheese brand is on the shelf, gluten-free consumers cannot shop for the best price; they take what they can get.

 7 Ways to Save Money on the Gluten-Free Diet